semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 There are some key technologies that we should be familiar with and make use of to build such a distribuited system.

 Firstly, for detecting proximity of mobile devices we should use a wireless data transfer technology.
-The natural choice is Bluetooth Low Energy (BLE), which is a short distance, low power consumption technology, ideal for small data transfers between devices.
+The natural choice is **Bluetooth Low Energy (BLE)**, which is a short distance, low power consumption technology, ideal for small data transfers between devices.
 The reduced power consumption is important for mobile devices, and our requirements do not require the transfer of large amounts of data.
 Other technologies are less suitable for our use case; NFC has insuficient range (only about 10cm, while the airborne infectious disease can spread further than 1 meter), while WiFi is aimed more towards high data throughput and has higher power consumptions.

 Based on Bluetooth Low Energy, we need to choose some form of location-based technology.
-Here a good choice would be to use Bluetooth Beacon technology, which was specifically designed to broadcast information to other, nearby Bluetooth-enabled devices.
+Here a good choice would be to use **Bluetooth Beacon technology**, which was specifically designed to broadcast information to other, nearby Bluetooth-enabled devices.
 This is used (by placing small harware transmitters) in specific points of interest to distribuite messages, like traffic information at a bus stop or marketing messages in stores.
 This kind of broadcasting only allows for 1-way data transmission, the emitter Beacon does not expect nor accept any response from the receivers, and so a Beacon cannot be used to track users against their will.

 Mobile devices can act as a Bluetooth Beacons to periodically broadcast information, and can also also periodically scan their surroundings to detect other Bluetooth Beacons broadcasting.
 The typical data packages broadcasted are a unique Beacon ID and other associated metadata like a web url.